 \subsection{Domain wall problem}

 For the rotation in the logarithmic potential (\ref{eq:dim_trans}) with $\epsilon=\mathcal{O}(1)$, the growth rate of the fluctuations is about $10^{-2}m_S$.
-The amplitude of the fluctuations become as large as $\bar{S}$ when $H \sim 10^{-3} m_S$, restoring the PQ symmetry.
-PQ symmetry is broken again once $\bar{S} < f_a$ Unless the domain wall number is unity, stable domain walls are produced around the QCD phase transition.
-This is avoided if the thermalization of $P$ occurs before the amplitude of the fluctuation becomes as large as $\bar{S}$, since after the thermalization the rotation is circular and parametric resonance is absent.
+The amplitude of the fluctuations becomes as large as $\bar{S}$ when $H \sim 10^{-3} m_S$, restoring the PQ symmetry.
+The PQ symmetry is broken again once $\bar{S} < f_a$.
+Unless the domain wall number is unity, stable domain walls are produced around the QCD phase transition.
+This is avoided if the thermalization of $P$ occurs before the amplitude of the fluctuation becomes as large as $\bar{S}$.
+This is because, after thermalization, the rotation is circular and parametric resonance is absent.
 This is possible if